exasol/websocket-api/docs/commands/subLoginV3.md

 the user can interact with Exasol in parallel using the commands specified below.

+ℹ️ A compatibility mode has been added to enable logins using OpenID refresh tokens if using `subLoginToken` is not possible.
+For details, see step 3.

 The login process is composed of four steps:

 1. The client sends the `subLogin` command including the requested protocol